- Campus Offices

 Q - What is the current fringe benefit rate for UND?

-A - The current fringe benefit rates for UND can be found on the Proposal Resources ~ Budget Information ~ Budget Categories section of the Grants Management website.
+A - The current estimated fringe benefit rates for UND can be found on the Proposal Resources ~ Budget Information ~ Budget Categories section of the Grants Management website.
 Keep in mind that the fringe benefit percentages shown are approximations used for budgeting purposes.
 Once your proposal is funded, the actual fringe benefits will be charged to your project.

 Q - What is the current salary amount for GRA's or GTA's?